 Knowing how to keep pets cool in summer is a must for any responsible pet owner.
-As temperatures begin to climb, our pets can really suffer in the summer heat, particularly in areas that are seeing truly scorching, record-breaking temperatures.
+As temperatures begin to climb, cats, dogs and smaller pets like hamsters and rabbits can really suffer in the summer heat, particularly in areas that are seeing truly scorching, record-breaking temperatures.

 How to keep pets cool in summer

-Follow these essential summer safety tips for pets from certified veterinarians to keep your furry friend happy and cool during summer.
+So stay aware of serious early signs of heatstroke and apart from accommodating your pets' natural seasonal behaviors, follow these essential summer safety tips for pets from certified veterinarians to keep your furry friend happy and cool during summer:

 Thinking about all the rooms in your home is crucial here.
 Dr. Linda Simon, a veterinary surgeon*, tells us that ‘while most owners are aware of the dangers of leaving pets in hot cars, not all owners understand the danger posed in their own home and yard.’